paleopresto/paleorec/docs/source/creating_training_test_data/create_training_test_data.rst

     int
         Value for any-co-k elimination.

+**editDistDP(str1, str2, m, n):**

+    Calculates the edit distance between str1 and str2.

+    Parameters:

+    str1 : string
+        Input string 1.
+    str2 : TYPE
+        Input string 2.
+    m : int
+        len of string 1
+    n : int
+        len of string 2

+    Returns:

+    int
+        Edit distance value between str1 and str2.

 **discard_less_frequent_values_from_data():**

     This method reduces the subset of data to the fields in the chain, i.e archiveType, proxyObservationType, units, interpretation/variable, interpretation/variableDetail, inferredVariable, inferredVarUnits.
-    There are various tasks perfomed in this function.

     Create a dict to store autocomplete information for each fieldType.

     Generate a counter for the values in each column to understand the distribution of each individual field.
-    Manually decide whether to eliminate any co 1 values within each field.
+    Manually decide whether to eliminate any co 1 values within each field by taking user input.
-    Uncomment the code to print each of the counter fields to make the decision.

-    Update the dataframe by discarding those values from there as well.
+    Update the dataframe by discarding values from there.

     Returns:
     None.